liamw1/oxibooru/doc/BENCHMARKS.md

     | szurubooru        |                   8.68 |
     | oxibooru          |                   4.81 |

     These times are for upload, reverse image search, and post creation.
 The reason oxibooru is about 2x faster here is because it caches the checksum and image signature calculated in the reverse search so that they can be reused in the post creation query.
 Without this caching, oxibooru would perform about as well as szurubooru.
 There's probably still some room for improvement here.
-I may try playing around with vectorizing and/or multithreading the post signature creation at some point.
+The runtime is a somewhat even split between the png decoding, the thumbnail creation, and the image signature creation.
+The first two are out of my control (unless I switch libraries), but I may try playing around with vectorizing and/or multithreading the post signature creation at some point.